jigish/slate/README.md

     name = the name you want to use to reference the layout 'app name' = single-quoted name of the application to add to the layout.
-    OPTIONS = a comma separated list of options for this application operations = a pipe separated list of operations (any operation in the bind directive is allowed except chain and layout)
+    OPTIONS = a comma separated list of options for this application operations = a pipe separated list of operations (move, resize, push, nudge, throw, or corner)

 Possible Options: